×

 Perfect Harmony Between Inside and Outside

-From Phonegram: Two men standing and talking inside an Apple Store, with a large Apple logo on the wall and a modern glass building in the background, perhaps discussing the innovations led by Johny Srouji.
+From Phonegram: Two men standing and talking inside an Apple store, with a large Apple logo on the wall and a modern glass building in the background, perhaps discussing the innovations led by Johny Srouji.

 From A4 Chips to the M5 Monster